Armies of Arcana: Sylvan Elves

 Sylvan Elves believe that they are the defenders of Arcana.
 Unlike their brethren, they have abandoned the cities and now live in a natural affinity with the forests.
 Sylvan Elves take pride in the many kinds of plants they grow, and will willingly trade this with other friendly races.
 Though Sylvan elves do not seek war, they will defend their homelands when in danger.

 Humans

-Much of the race was enslaved by the elves while they were still living in barbaric tribes.
+Much of the Human race was enslaved by the elves while they were still living in barbaric tribes.
 Many slaves escaped back to their wild cousins with knowledge of elven civilization - for this reason, much of human civilization works like elven civilization.
 The humans have since been mostly freed of elven bondage, and many small empires have developed across Arcana.
 Barbarian tribes still exist in the wilder areas of Arcana as well.

+Other armies

-Other armies included and described in the 5th edition book are Orcs, The Giant Kings, Halflings and Centaurs, Goblins, Undead, Beastmen, Lizardmen, and Hogs.
+Other armies included and described in the 5th edition book are Orcs, The Giant Kings, Halflings, Centaurs, Goblins, Undead, Beastmen, Lizard-men, and Hogs (a race of pig people).